oSoWoSo/disroot-howto/pages/02.tutorials/08.Office/07.Mumble/02.Pumble/docs.en.md

 ### Creating a Channel or a room

 Creating a channel or a room is similar to joining in one.
+By default, the channel/rooms you create will be temporary unless you register your user (this is to avoid SPAM).

+To **Register** a user on the server, you will only need to make a long tap on your username and select the option.
+This will allow you to create permanent rooms.

 1. Tap the channel where the room will be created (1) and the the three dots menu icon on the top bar (2)